 - Under the Privacy Act 1988, you have the right to make a complaint to the Office of the Australian Information Commissioner (OAIC) about the handling of your personal information by us.

-If Edna Training College are not able to fulfil our agreement with you, regardless of the reason, we will issue a full refund for any services not provided.
+If you are enrolled in one of our nationally recognised training programs, and we are not able to deliver the training to you, we will issue a full refund for any services not provided.
 This means that if we cancel a training program which has not yet commenced, we will refund the full amount of the fees paid.
 Where we cancel a training program part way through the course, we will action a refund based on the unit of competency not yet delivered and issue you with a Statement of Attainment for the units you have completed.

 Edna Training College reserves the right to amend our agreed services, policies relating to a learner’s rights and the payment of fees and charges, or to the conditions of a student’s enrolment at any time.
 Edna Training College will inform current learners prior to the changes coming into effect at least 7-days prior to any changes coming into effect.

 The Council of Australian Governments (COAG) agreed to implement the Unique Student Identifier (USI) to provide students with the ability to obtain a complete record of their nationally recognised training activity and outcomes easily.

 If you’re undertaking any nationally recognised training, you are required to have a Unique Student Identifier (USI).
 Your USI is linked to an online account that contains all your training records and results that you have completed from 1 January 2015 onwards.

 Without a USI, a student will not be issued with their AQF certificate or qualification at the completion of their nationally recognised training program.